 2 relays with change-over contacts are available for signalling.
-The contacts are floating and are thus referred to as dry contacts.
+The contacts are floating and are thus referred to as "dry contacts".
 They can be integrated in automation processes.

 For instance, reaching the preset position can be signalled back as a signal function.
-The range in which the output switches can be defined in BCSoft using the relational operator.
+The range in which the output switches can be defined using the relational operator in BC-Soft.
 The range may be =, \geq or \leq the set position.
-Thus, for instance, the behaviour of a cam disk can be simulated
+Thus, for instance, the behaviour of a cam disk can be simulated.

 Example for output 1 (RO 1): if the condition is met, the output relay is energized.
-Terminals 10 and 12 are connected, see page 53 (Connection diagram).
+Terminals 10 and 12 are connected, see page 51 (3.12 Connection diagram).